jmatth/LinkTheDots/README.md

    Once a file has been copied like this, it will not be overwritten on subsequent runs.

-3. `source/` Any files placed here will be sourced at runtime, before any linking.
+3. `pre/` Any files placed here will be sourced at runtime, before any linking.
 This should contain scripts for accomplishing any special tasks that aren't supported out of the box.

+4. `post/` Similar to the previous directory, but scripts here are sourced after all linking and copying is done, as the last action before ltd exits.

-For example, if you want to keep `bashrc` linked to your dotfiles on all your machines, install a base `ssh/config` on new machines, and run `fancyscript.sh` every time you pull updates to your dotfiles, your dotfiles repo should look something like this:
+For example, if you want to keep `bashrc` linked to your dotfiles on all your machines, install a base `ssh/config` on new machines, and run `fancyscript.sh` before linking every time you pull updates to your dotfiles, your dotfiles repo should look something like this:

 ```
 dotfiles